ShaylaWhite/newrelic/README.md

 ## New Relic Integration and Monitoring Guide

 This guide provides step-by-step instructions for integrating New Relic with your Java application, monitoring its performance, and troubleshooting common issues.
-What I learned exploring te New Relic platform.
+What I learned exploring the New Relic platform.

 ### Prerequisites